 Creative templates in science fiction

 Some genres of science fiction constantly deal with “what if” scenarios.
-There are series that deal with people who have exceptional skills, series that deal with strange artifacts and regular people, regular people and artifacts but strange events modify the rules of the game and so on.
+There are series that deal with people who have exceptional skills, series that deal with strange artifacts and regular people, regular people and artifacts but strange events modify the rules of the mobile game and so on.
 “Rick and Morty” series are exceptionally inventive in what-if games, often changing multiple factors.

 The element of “how” here is less important than the effect of the anomaly.
 We accept the premise and see what happens.
 I think that many actual inventions and social changes where inspired by science fiction writers.
 Experts occasionally rely on the creative templates from science fiction projecting them into reality.